gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 and plot the average RMSE across samples.
 ![test-varying-err](errs-sample-lag.png)
 As expected, prediction ($k < 0$) incurs in higher RMSE than fixed-lag smoothing ($k > 0$).

+# Conclusion
+In this post, we introduced signal plus noise models and their best linear unbiased predictions (BLUP).
+We introduced the concept of an innovation to decorrelate the measurements and and arrive at an efficient formula for the BLUP that dependends on a frame of reference.
+Depending on the frame of reference, we arrive at filtering, smoothing, prediction, and fixed-lag smoothing.

 ---